aliascash/alias-wallet-archive/README.md

 SPDX-License-Identifier: MIT

 # Social
-- Visit our website [Spectrecoin](https://spectreproject.io/) (XSPEC)
+- Visit our website [Alias](https://spectreproject.io/) (XSPEC)
 - Please join us on our [Discord](https://discord.gg/ckkrb8m) server
 - Read the latest [Newsletter](https://news.spectreproject.io/)
 - Visit our thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=2103301.0)

 ## Key Privacy Technology

-Anonymous token creation: Through the use of dual key stealth technology Spectrecoin provides the ability to generate ‘anonymous tokens’ (SPECTRE) by consuming XSPEC.
+Anonymous token creation: Through the use of dual key stealth technology Alias provides the ability to generate ‘anonymous tokens’ (SPECTRE) by consuming XSPEC.
 SPECTRE can then be sent anonymously through an implementation of ring signatures based on the Cryptonote protocol to eliminate any transaction history.
 The wallet offers the opportunity to transfer your balance between public coins, XSPEC, and ‘anonymous tokens’, SPECTRE.
 We are currently working on improving this technology to improve functionality and privacy.

-Built in Tor: The Spectrecoin software offers a full integration of Tor (https://www.torproject.org/) so that the Spectrecoin client runs exclusive as a Tor hidden service using a .onion address to connect to other clients in the network.
+Built in Tor: The Alias software offers a full integration of Tor (https://www.torproject.org/) so that the Alias client runs exclusive as a Tor hidden service using a .onion address to connect to other clients in the network.
 Your real IP address is therefore protected at all times.